 The National Emergencies Act gives Congress a fast-track 'privileged resolution' process to terminate presidential emergency declarations — but the president can veto it, requiring a two-thirds override vote.

-Speaker Johnson argued Congress should wait for the Supreme Court to rule on pending IEEPA tariff cases before voting, but the three defectors rejected that reasoning.
+Speaker Johnson argued Congress should wait for the Supreme Court to rule on pending IEEPA tariff cases before voting — the three defectors rejected that reasoning.
+Ten days after the rule failed, the Supreme Court ruled the tariffs unlawful, vindicating those who said Congress had independent authority to act.

 The House Rules Committee had approved language to extend the tariff-vote moratorium through July 31, 2026, after a previous ban expired at the end of January 2026.

-The Court of International Trade struck down IEEPA tariffs in May 2025, and the Federal Circuit affirmed in August 2025, ruling IEEPA does not authorize the president to impose broad tariffs.
+The Court of International Trade struck down IEEPA tariffs on May 28, 2025, and the Federal Circuit affirmed on August 29, 2025, ruling IEEPA does not authorize the president to impose broad tariffs.
+The Supreme Court settled the question on February 20, 2026, ruling 6-3 in Learning Resources, Inc. v.
+Trump that IEEPA tariffs are unlawful — Chief Justice Roberts wrote the majority opinion.

 Trump posted on social media that 'Any Republican, in the House or the Senate, that votes against TARIFFS will seriously suffer the consequences come Election time, and that includes Primaries!'